 Coordinate patient care with other providers

-While they saying may go "it takes a village to raise a family," the same is true when it comes to treating the ill — it takes a village.
+While the saying may go "it takes a village to raise a family," the same is true when it comes to treating the ill and injured — it takes a village.
 Of course, your patient care coordination will be customized per patient, but one thing remains consistent and that’s the inclusion of other healthcare professionals.

 Provide emotional support